louisaschill/louisaschill/README.md

 # Hello!

 I'm Louisa - a neuroscience PhD candidate at Weill Cornell Medicine based in Brooklyn, NY. <br>
-I hope to apply computational neuroscience to better understand and take care of myself and others! 🧠 <br>
+I apply computational neuroscience to help us better understand and take care of ourselves & each other! 🧠 <br>

 ## Education:
 - BSc in neuroscience from University of Toronto (2013-2017)